 Maasai know our land as a rich apothecary with over fifty types of tree barks to protect human beings from viruses such as we encounter in the global pandemic.
-We also know that wildlife communities are intelligent, can be known through their their individual histories, and negotiated with to share common resources.
+We also know that wildlife communities are intelligent, can be known through their individual histories, and negotiated with to share common resources.
 We are the rightful stewards of this land, and the people best equipped to Manage it.

 Today, Maasailand is one of the last great wildlife refuges in the world and Maasai territories provide habitat for 80 percent of East Africa’s wildlife.
 In fact, the Maasai Mara-Serengeti ecosystem supports the highest concentration of wildlife on Earth.
 MERC is devoted to a future where wildlife continue to live free and protected, a future which is only possible through a re-empowerment of Maasai culture to manage the care of wildlife on our land.

 The threat to Maasai culture is the same threat to East African ecosystems and the wildlife they support; the people and wildlife will live or die together.
 Elephants, lions and other animals spend between 60 percent and 90 percent of their lives outside of the protected areas, on Maasai community land, sharing that dynamic ecosystem with Maasai people and their cattle, goats and sheep.
 As community land is diminished, privatized, converted to large scale agriculture, elephant and other migrations are interrupted, conflict ensues, and wildlife is destroyed.